SimonBarak/Desaltung/index.markdown

 ## Only 0.7% of all water on our planet is fresh.

 And only small part of that water is ready to drink and use due to contamination.
 Most of the water is too salty to drink or for industrial use.
 There are technologies for obtaining fresh water from the sea however they are crutially dependent on electricity.
-0.5 % of all globally produced electricity is used for desalinisation.
+0.5 % of all globally produced electricity is used for desalination.

 ![](https://res.cloudinary.com/dhxmg9p4i/image/upload/v1607505511/desaltung/jaime-dantas-GBcFCtqUkuI-unsplash_u0v5w1.jpg)